 Hooray...I have made it one week and feel I have recovered very well.
 I don't really have pain anymore, just a stiffness in my right side where the hernia was, and the area surrounding it.
 Sneezes and coughs don't really hurt anymore, but I do feel a stiffness in my stomach muscles when I sneeze.
 I credit my husband's loving care and my dog's watchful and caring attitude with my almost complete recovery.
 Oh, and I guess I should give some credit to the doctor as well!
-He is supposedly the best surgeon around my geographical area in Connecticut and since I have healed pretty well and in a week, I guess I can forgive him for the war zone of my stomach!
+He is supposedly the best surgeon in my geographical area in Connecticut, and since I have healed pretty well and in a week, I guess I can forgive him for the war zone look of my stomach!

 I hope this has helped those of you who have had this surgery to feel better about your recovery.
 Good luck to you.